-Side view – I really try to make this straight but I never notice that stuff is crooked until I take the photos.
-I didn’t really center the house on the base quite right.
-The front stoop is off center, etc, etc. BUT that’s why I make Halloween houses mostly – wonky is good.
+Side view - I really try to put the top part of the house on straight but I never notice that stuff is crooked until I take the photos.
+The front stoop is off center, etc, etc. BUT that's why I make Halloween houses mostly - wonky is good.

 I said to a friend of mine, "Can you tell I am getting better at painting the rock on the bases?"
 He looked at me like I was crazy.
 He's not exactly artistically inclined.
 Anyway, I think my rock bases are looking better.

 I made this base with layers of corrugated cardboard like I usually do, but I varied the side of each cardboard layer to give that stepped effect.
 Then the corrugated cardboard was covered with crumpled packing paper.
 Next, prime the paper with the primer of your choice - either black or white.
 This base is covered with a black gesso.
 After that paint layer, add a contrasting color - I used blue for this one.
 And the last layer is white or a very light blue to make the crinkled edges of rock stand out better.

 So even if my friend doesn't agree, I am getting better at painting to look like a rock surface.

 Owl or Bat on top

 Halloween Shadows Kids in front

 May add a little more color to the rock base, tone down the white a little bit.

 That's it for today.
 I have to work most of the night so I gotta go.
 Ya'll take care, please.
 Spread kindness and love and creativity.